-South Park Village is a district of small scale development that includes a diverse land use pattern with flexible incubator spaces, R&D (emerging and established entities) and office, live / work space, and restaurants and retail.
+South Park Village is a district of small scale development that includes a diverse land use pattern with flexible incubator spaces, R&D (emerging and established entities) and office, live/work space, as well as some restaurants and retail.
 Existing, regional businesses and retailers can find new opportunities to locate in this district.
-Buildings and blocks in this district are broken down to a smaller scale, creating a pedestrian-oriented, mixed use district that supports a flexible range of uses in a villiage-like atmosphere.
+Buildings and blocks are broken down to a smaller scale than elsewhere in RiverBend, creating a pedestrian-oriented, mixed use district that supports a flexible range of uses in a villiage-like atmosphere.